 A Community Toolkit on the 5-Year Water Conservation Plan

-Water Conservation Plan: 2020 Mid-Year Progress Report
+Water Conservation Plan: 2020 Progress Report

 How are we doing?

 The WCO uses this scorecard to track progress against identified goals.
 The Water Conservation Committee (WCC) scores the WCO on the progress made mid-year – none, some, significant, or complete.
+This document contains a graphic snapshot for each goal, followed by detailed metrics on the complete mid-2020 WCO scorecard table.

 The WCO scorecard has been an effective tool to guide, measure, and report on WCO projects.
 The 2020 Scorecard is designed to provide broad guidance to the WCO and its programs, while the 5-Year Scorecard will be the primary guidance document for the WCO during the 2020-2025 planning period.